-13. Members of the Licensing Sub-Committee may wish to be aware that this premises has held a premises licence under the Licensing Act 2003 since 2005 and a copy of that licence is attached at Appendix 6 for information.
+13. Members of the Licensing Sub-Committee may wish to be aware that 4 London Road, King's Lynn currently holds a premises licence under the Licensing Act 2003 and has done since September 2015.
+A copy of that licence is attached at Appendix 6 for information.